vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 How many days till the end of this quarter?
 There are <b id="daysLeft3">45</b> days till the end of current quarter.<br>
 What quarter are we in now?
 Current quarter is <b id='quarterName2'>Q1</b>.

-<h3>When do calendar quarters start and end?</h3>
-<p>A year is divided into 4 quarters: Q1, Q2, Q3, Q4.
-Each quarter has 3 months.
-Each quarter has approximately 91 days.</p>

 <style>

 #clockContainer {